 Impact.
 Good intentions.
 Confusion

 People view their impact as small and have a hard time visualizing their personal contribution.

 People justify not taking the time to recycle or compost due to their impact being too small to make a difference.

-With the intention of doing good, people recycle all plastics, cardboard, metals, etc., without realizing there are specific guidelines per material.
+With the intention of doing good, people recycle all plastics, cardboard, metals, etc. together.
+People don't realize that there are specific guidelines per material.

 Most people don’t realize that recycling a material incorrectly could contaminate the whole batch as well as other batches in close proximity.

 People intend to follow a sustainable and environmentally friendly lifestyle when they can find the time.

 People don’t understand what materials can be recycled curbside and what materials need to be taken to a separate location for processing.

 In order to be up to date on local recycling and material waste guidelines, people feel they have comb through a lot of information to get a clear answer.

 “ I feel guilty when I decide not to recycle, I'm aware of the damage plastic creates after ending up in a landfill, but I don't see how I make a difference “

 “ I usually end up recycling items every other day.
 The area I live in now

 recently stopped accepting straws and glass.
 These items often end up in the trash because I don't know what to do with them “

 “ I feel frustrated when communities are not clear about material waste guidelines.
 Materials that shouldn't be recycled end up in recycling centers and whole batches are often trashed due to contamination“

 How might we

 Help people visualize their daily impact and support sustainable goals.

 Bridge the educational gap for recycling and material waste management, for individuals and establishments.

 If an app was created that allowed people to track their impact on a daily basis, then people would feel encouraged to dispose of material waste correctly based on individual materials and their local guidelines.

 Meet our pal,